Joystream/joystream/README.md

 ![alt text](img/KR-Weighting.svg "Key Result ")

 Briefly, do a topological sort of the key result graph, where having an objective in the result assignment set counts towards the indegree.
 Then just do ascending weighted averaging of scores, where key results are simply averaged into objective scores.
-Importantly, in order to do this, one has to get personal scores on key results, and there are two modes of doing this
+Importantly, in order to do this, one has to get personal scores on key results, and there are two modes of doing this:

 - **Naive (n)**: Simply evaluate the key result statement directly based on available data at the time.
 For example, if the result is `Get $100 in revenue`, and one has $20 so far, then the score would be 0.2.
 This method is often suitable, but no if partial work is unlikely to have had any real world effects while tracking.

 - **Estimate of Work Done (ewd)**: Fraction of estimated total hours required that have been completed.
 This means that, if the estimate of total time required changes, then the score can change, even there is not change in actual hours completed.

-The mode used depend on the nature of the key result.
+The mode used depends on the nature of the key result.

 ### Template